codebar/planner/README.md

 The following steps walk through getting the application running.
 For contributing guidelines see [here](https://github.com/codebar/planner/blob/master/CONTRIBUTING.md).

-## Getting Started Through Docker
+## Getting Started With Docker
 You will need to have Docker installed, https://docker.com/

 The current Dockerfile and docker-compose were closely copied from the guide: https://docs.docker.com/compose/rails/

 1. Clone the project.
 2. Run `docker-compose build` to build a docker environment.
-3. Run `docker-compose run web rake db:create db:migrate db:seed` to create, migrate and seed the main database
+3. Run `docker-compose run web rake db:create db:migrate db:test:prepare` to create and migrate the development and test databases
+4. Run `docker-compose run web rake db:seed` to seed the development database
+5. Run `docker-compose run web rake` to run all the tests.
-4. Run `docker-compose up` to start the app.
+6. Run `docker-compose up` to start the app.

+## Running the app on your local environment

 ### Setting up a Ruby Environment